 Xeomin, Dysport, and Botox are extremely similar to each other.
 Xeomin is very identical to Botox in terms of dosing and its mechanism of action.
 In terms of molecular composition, Xeomin is slightly different to Botox because its active protein is a purer form than the protein found in Botox.
 In fact, it’s natural for doctors to switch between Xeomin and Botox because the dosing are quite similar to each other.
 Meanwhile, Dysport and Botox have differences in terms of dosing.
 It takes 2.5 units of Dysport to accomplish the same effects from 1 unit of Botox.

 Each patient has unique needs for the amount and location of the injection.
 This is where you can differentiate an expert and an inexperienced injector.
-An inexperienced provider will use the same one-size-fits-all approach while an expert Xeomin injector will assess, evaluate, and treat each patient differently.
+An inexperienced provider will use the same one-size-fits-all approach while an expert injector will assess, evaluate, and treat each patient differently.
 At our practice, I am very careful in documenting my patients’ treatment sessions so our team can plan for and modify future treatments based on previous sessions.
 This helps accomplish exact desired outcomes.
 As a result, I strongly support the idea of putting limitations and only allowing medical professionals who are specifically trained in aesthetics to perform the injections.

 At our practice, Xeomin treatments in San Francisco have a given dose range that is safe.
 This amount is what qualified injectors adhere to.
-Problems with Xeomin typically arise when it is injected more than the recommended dose, done by unqualified injectors, or if fake or Non-FDA approved products are used.
+Problems typically arise when it is injected more than the recommended dose, done by unqualified injectors, or if fake or Non-FDA approved products are used.

 * Individual results may vary, and not guaranteed.